rbrtsmith/rbrtsmith.github.io/_posts/2015-05-08-JavaScript-Callbacks.md

 being fast.

-Most of us are familiar with the `setTimeout()` function.  `setTimeout()` accepts a callback function as an argument, take this example below that passes an anomynous function as the callback:
+Most of us are familiar with the `setTimeout()` function.  `setTimeout()` accepts a callback function as an argument, take this example below that passes an anomynous function (a callback) as an arguemnt to `setTimeout()`:
 {% highlight javascript %}

 setTimeout(function() {